zead282/Data_Analysis_on_Weather_Dataset/README.md

 Q6)To find the variance of pressure ?
-Q7)find the number of times when the"wind speed was exactly 4km/h Q8)What is the Minimum & Maximum value of each column against each 'Weather Condition Q9) To display a graph of variation of temperature with respect to time ?
+Q7)find the number of times when the"wind speed was exactly 4km/h Q8)What is the Minimum & Maximum value of each column against each 'Weather Condition Q9) To display a pie chart of percentages of weather conditions (pie chart)